 Circular Linked List is similar to singly Linked List but the last node of singly Linked List has a pointer to node which points to the first node (head node) of Linked List.

 Doubly Linked List:

-Doubly Linked List contains a node which has three entries: (1) data part, (2) pointer to the next node and (3) pointer to the previous node.
+Doubly Linked List contains a node that has three entries: (1) data part, (2) pointer to the next node, and (3) pointer to the previous node.
 We can traverse in both forward and backward directions in doubly Linked Lists.